ddoodev/discordoo/CONTRIBUTING.md

 ### Commit-style
 Discordoo uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) for its commits.
 You should also use Present Simple for commits(wasn't followed during base development).
-You should write sentences so they show what will the code do after you've done the commit.
-E.g. ~~The library will~~ export some important interfaces.
+You should write sentences so they show what does the code changes contain.
+E.g. ~~This commit does~~ add export some important interfaces.
-But in some cases it doesn't apply to some changes, docs changes for an instance.
-In that case you describe what the commit does, e.g. ~~This commit does~~ change readme.

 ### Branching
 Discordoo uses three types of branches: features, master and release.